All Episodes

 You think we need to be working with Iran to clean up the mess in Iraq?

-I think it's it's better.
+Well, I think it's a bad idea.

 I'll answer that one, Dad.

-And uh the the talk about the fact that we might be working with the Iranians again just gives our allies uh you know, th they they're apoplectic, they don't understand what we're doing.
+And the talk about the fact that we might be working with the Iranians again just gives our allies, you know, they're apoplectic.

-And you've got to look at the facts, which are you know, from the beginning of the administration, this president has walked away.
+And you've got to look at the facts, which are, you know, from the beginning of the administration, this president has walked away.

-We've got to recognize that what's happening today in Iraq, what's happening today across the rest of the Middle East, what will happen in Afghanistan if he follows through on his promise to withdraw there, are all a direct consequence of the policies he's been following.
+We've got to recognize that what's happening today in Iraq, what's happening today across the rest of the Middle East, what will happen in Afghanistan if he follows through on his promise to withdraw there are all a direct consequence of the policies he's been following.

 And people have been warning about those policies ever since he came into office.